All in One View

 Questions

-• How to aggregate and summarise case data?
+• How to aggregate and summarize case data?

 • How to visualize aggregated data?

-• What is distribution of cases across time, space, gender, and age?
+• What is the distribution of cases across time, space, gender, and age?

 Objectives